Dicentra cucullaria - Dutchman's Breeches

 • Flower stalks bear a row of nodding double spurred white flowers with yellow tips

-• Flowers rise above the foliage
+• Flowers rise above the leaves

 • Compact clump forming deeply divided blue-gray leaves up to 25 cm long